 Guestrooms at this iconic, Beaux-Arts property—the former headquarters of LIFE magazine—resemble the apartments kept by its editors during the magazine’s heyday.
 Elements like wrought iron bed frames, brass fixtures and Carrera marble bathroom vanities reflect the building’s 1893 heritage, as does the new basement bar in what magazine employees used as their own speakeasy in the 1920s.
 Crown molding on the lobby columns was digitally copied to create bespoke wallpaper for guestroom walls, while local artists were commissioned to create almost 200 pieces of unique art for the re-imagined hotel, which opened in NoMad in April.

-Slated for a November opening, the newest addition to 1 Hotels’ portfolio of eco-friendly, luxury lifestyle properties is a new build on Brooklyn’s riverfront park, with fabulous views of the East River and Manhattan skyline.
+Opened in February, the newest addition to 1 Hotels’ portfolio of eco-friendly, luxury lifestyle properties is a new build on Brooklyn’s riverfront park, with fabulous views of the East River and Manhattan skyline.
 Live plants, reclaimed materials and hemp-blend mattresses bring nature into the space, while headboards inspired by shipping crates reinforce the industrial Brooklyn vibe.
-Hear from parent company SH Group’s svp and head of design, Kemper Hyers, in BDNY’s “Up-and-Coming Hoteliers” session on Monday, Nov.
-14.
+Parent company SH Group’s svp and head of design, Kemper Hyers, was a panelist and honoree for BDNY 2016’s “Up-and-Coming Hoteliers” session.